Buffett to face big crowd as Berkshire grows bigger

 While Buffett and Munger do not know in advance the questions they will get from shareholders, journalists and analysts at Saturday's meeting, they can anticipate many.

-Buffett may need to review Berkshire's support of Wells Fargo & Co (WFC.N), in which it holds a roughly 10 percent stake, despite a sales scandal over bogus customer accounts.
+Buffett may need to review Berkshire's support of Wells Fargo & Co, in which it holds a roughly 10 percent stake, despite a sales scandal over bogus customer accounts.

 He may also get questions about his support for 3G Capital, a Brazilian firm known for ruthless cost-cutting.
-Berkshire controls Kraft Heinz Co (KHC.O) with 3G, and recently tried to help 3G buy Unilever NV (UNc.AS) (ULVR.L) for $143 billion.
+Berkshire controls Kraft Heinz Co with 3G, and recently tried to help 3G buy Unilever NV for $143 billion.

 Trump is sure to come up.
 Buffett did not support his election but Berkshire's book value could swell by $36 billion with his proposed corporate tax cuts, Barclays Capital said.